ibm-cloud-docs/storage-scale/enabling-encryption.md

 ## Enabling encryption by using IBM KeyProtect
 {: #enable-encryption-keyprotect}

 The Storage Scale cluster file system can be encrypted using IBM® Key Protect.
-The IBM Key Protect on IBM Cloud service helps you provision and store encrypted keys for apps across IBM Cloud services, so you can see and manage data encryption and the entire key lifecycle from one central location.
+The IBM Key Protect on IBM Cloud service helps you provision and store encrypted keys for applications across IBM Cloud services, so that you can see and manage data encryption and the entire key lifecycle from one central location.

 You can enable encryption features during deployment by setting the `scale_encryption_type` deployment value to `key_protect`.